tamigj/codis_panel/README.md

 This repository contains all the code necessary to replicate all analyses described in paper [LINK].
 Below, we describe the key dependencies, raw data and relevant references.

 ## Dependencies
-All software required for this project are provided in this repository.
+All software required for this project are provided in this repository under [software](https://github.com/tamigj/codis_panel/tree/main/software).
 These include:
 - BEAGLE 5.4, specifically [beagle.22Jul22.46e.jar](https://faculty.washington.edu/browning/beagle/)
 - Java version 8 - required by BEAGLE.
 - [VCFtools](https://vcftools.github.io/)